joseph-flinn/site/frontend/posts/engineering-portfolio-management-part3.md

 Without a product or service application, technology is worth little more than to satisfy curiosity (Flinn, p.8).
 Manufacturing is a key process in developing products from technology.
-As such, the US Department of Defense came up readiness levels for their suppliers that are similar to NASA's TRLs discussed in [Part 2](/posts/engineering-portfolio-management-part2).
+As such, the US Department of Defense came up with readiness levels for their suppliers that are similar to NASA's TRLs discussed in [Part 2](/posts/engineering-portfolio-management-part2).
 They are known as Manufacturing Readiness Levels (MRLs) (Flinn p.43).
 Similar to TRLs, MRLs exist to assist in considering the overall readiness of a technology project during the different phases of